What is Environmental Liability?

-Punitive damages serve the same purpose as compensation obligations, only that they charge high costs than the latter.
+Punitive damages serve the same purpose as compensation obligations, but they charge high costs than the latter.
 The goal of punitive damages is to discourage the conduct of a firm that disregards other stakeholders in the environment and deter other firms that operate in the same industry from engaging in similar conduct.
-Punitive damages are rarely assessed, and they usually exceed the cost of the damage or loss caused to a person, community or the environment.
+Punitive damages are rarely assessed, and they usually exceed the cost of the damage or loss caused to a person, community, or the environment.

 When discussing with the seller of an asset or business, the buyer must conduct due diligence to identify the various environmental liabilities that the business will be required to meet in the future.
 On the other hand, the seller must be prepared to provide the actual records of their past environmental obligations and any obligations that may arise in the future.

-If the buyer determines that there are remediation costs that will be incurred in the future after the purchase of the asset, he can negotiate for the purchase price to include an allowance for the costs of meeting all the future environmental liabilities contributed by the seller.
+If the buyer determines that there are remediation costs that will be incurred in the future after the purchase of the asset, he can negotiate for the purchase price to include an allowance for the costs of meeting all the future environmental liabilities.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: